int128/gradle-ssh-plugin/README.md

 }
 ```

-In `sshexec` closure, same properties and methods as the `SshTask` are available.
+In `sshexec` closure, same properties and methods as `SshTask` are available.

 Global settings